MatiasConTilde/autoTelegram/stikas/README.md

 `API_HASH`: The Telegram API hash

-`PHONE_NUMBER`: Your phone number in international format (for the first connection)

 `MIN_WORD_AMOUNT`: The minimum amount of words in a message for it to be converted into stickers

 ### Run
 `python3 main.py`

 To stop, send `Enter` or `^C`

+On the first connection, you will have provide login information as phone number and password